OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFirmwareManager.rst

         the device know that the current active component has finished, and therefore a new active or passive update can be started (or the upload process can be ended by invoking the '03m08 EndUpdateProcess' method).
-        The return value indicates if ending the active update succeeded.

         This method has id ``3.6``.